"When should I get fitted for new maternity/nursing bras?" - October 2024

 15 years ago, I gave my eldest solids at 4 months, as advised by my health visitor (despite it going against, not only current recommendations, but also those in place at the time).
 I have since learned a lot about how babies' digestive and immune systems work and regret that I did not wait until 6 months.
 But I did what I thought was the right thing to do, given the information and advice I was given at the time.
 Yes, I feel guilty that what I did may have caused, or contributed, to the digestive issues she has had as an older child.
 But I do not object to people sharing information on the dangers of giving solids before 6 months.
 In some ways this does make me feel bad.
 But it does not make me feel under attack.
 I like that this information is being shared.
 Other people sharing this information with me allowed me to make a more informed decision, with my youngest.
 I waited until 6 months to start her on solids.
 I want other parents to be able to make informed choices about starting solids, too.

 I breastfed my eldest.
 At the time, I knew it was better than formula feeding.
 But I had no idea how much better it was.
 I had no idea how much breastfeeding (or lack of breastfeeding) can impact on the health of a person, over their entire lifetime.
 I stopped breastfeeding her at 14 months.
 If I knew then what I know now, I would not have stopped when I did.
 But I do not object to people sharing information on the benefits of breastfeeding older children.
 Again, it does not make me feel under attack.
-The information others shared gave me the confidence to allow my youngest to self-wean.
+The information others shared gave me the confidence to allow my youngest to self-wean (which she did at a lot older than 14 months).
 I want other parents to be able to make informed choices about weaning from the breast, too.

 Sharing information on the potential risks and benefits of the decisions we make for our children, isn't attacking those who have already made those choices.
 It is allowing those who have yet to make those decisions, to do so with as much information as possible.